avagin/avagin.github.io/how-fast-is-procfs.md

 188
 ```

-And we need to know how many allocations are required to run a trivial process.
+Let’s see how many allocations are required to run a trivial process:

 ```
 $ perf trace --event 'kmem:*alloc*'  true 2>&1  | grep kmem | wc -l
 94